Last updated: June 8, 2026

 Profit Intelligence Not included Lost sales, overstock costs, cash flow projection

-AI agent integration (MCP) Not available Built-in MCP server for Claude, Cursor, and custom AI agents
+AI agent integration (MCP) Not available MCP package for Claude, Cursor, and custom AI agents

 Pricing comparison